The Wayfarer’s Repose

 “I’m not sure.
 You haven’t seen things like this in the forest before?” asked Brota.

-“Well,” started Golar.
-The stranger looked down at him.
 “The wilderness people have mentioned new predators in the woods.”

 —————————————————————————————————————————————————-

-Loreena entered the room after the blood covered dwarf that seemed to be having fun.
-He had been their guide, now he was covered in blood and smiling.
 She clambered over the nightstand she had toppled over only minutes ago.
 It seemed like days.
 Time had become distorted.
 Her dress was torn and bloody, but she picked it up anyway to keep it from getting caught.
+This was not the right attire for this.
+She glanced to the dwarf.
+He had travel gear.
+That was more appropriate.
+Or a suit of armor.
+Metal plates, or rings of iron.
+That woman wore it.
+Loreena bet she was faring better and definitly wasn’t tripping over fabric.

+The room was quiet now.
 There was glass from the window all over the bed and the floor.
 The soft glow of the lantern her sister had lit only moments before being taken illuminated the room with dim light.
 The rain came down in torrents and had soaked the bed her sister was taken from.
 The curtains blew haphazardly in the strong winds.

 “The windows up here are larger and fancier,” said Poja.
 He had leapt on the bed and seemed to retrace the attack.
-Poja would have been sarcastic, of course the broken out window was where the creature’s attacked from, but the girl had just lost her sister.

 She started when her father tripped into the room.
 Her father was brilliant with numbers, brilliant at governing, but clearly shit at defending against would be assailants.
 He was tall, lithe, and well dressed.
 Even the recent combat had done little to ruffle his fastidious nature.
 His clothes were bloodied, but sometime after the battle he had taken a moment to readjust them.

 “She was taken out this window,” said Loreena.
 She repeated to her father what she had said only moments ago.
+It sounded just as stupidly obvious.
+He was a banker, not an idiot.

+Her father wouldn’t abandon his family.
+He was no combatant, but he was no coward either.
+Ferrer moved around her and headed toward the window where Poja was already looking out.
 The two men could not be more different.
 One was a dwarf, small even for his people, with black hair and facial stubble.
 He was filthy from the weather and battle.
 He had his blades in hand as he investigated the rainy night – two wickedly curved swords he had wielded with deft accuracy.
 The other, her father, was none of that.

 “They grabbed her and fled?” asked Poja.
 He did not turn to address her.
 His attention was the window and the world beyond.